UM-ARM-Lab/vr_ros2_bridge/README.md

 # How to run

  - In unity (on Windows), import and run ths `vr_ros2_bridge` project.
  - In Ubuntu, start the C# ROS 2 bridge.
 See [this guide](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/setup.md) for details.
+You need this repo, and the [ROS-TCP-Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint) repositories for this.